opendocsg/slw-judgments-backfill/2009_SGHC_264/report.md

 11     An appellate court does not have unrestricted scope to disturb the sentence imposed by a lower court.
 It may only interfere in certain specified circumstances.
 This is because sentencing is invariably a matter of judgment and discretion.
 Thus the appellate court should accord due deference

 to the discretion of the lower court.
 The principle that an appellate court has only limited scope of intervention has been established in numerous cases.
-For present purposes, I need only refer to the case of _PP v Cheong Hock Lai_ [2004] 3 SLR 203 at [26] where Yong Pung How CJ pronounced that an appellate court could interfere with the sentence of a lower court if it was satisfied that
+For present purposes, I need only refer to the case of _PP v Cheong Hock Lai_ <span class="citation">[2004] 3 SLR 203</span> at [26] where Yong Pung How CJ pronounced that an appellate court could interfere with the sentence of a lower court if it was satisfied that

  (a) the trial judge had made the wrong decision as to the proper factual matrix for sentence;